cburrell, at

 among men by which we must be saved" - than the name of JESUS.

 III.
-THE AIM AND INTENDED READERSHIP OF THE CATECHISM
+THE AIM AND INTENDED READERSHIP OF THE CATECHISM11 This catechism aims at presenting an

 organic synthesis of the essential and fundamental contents of Catholic